lukaaash/sftp-ws/README.md

 sftp-ws
 =======

-v0.0.1
+v0.0.2
 ------

-SFTP over WebSockets - client and server library for Node.js.
+SFTP.js - client and server library for Node.js.

 Currently in development.
+No examples yet.
+Sorry!

 The client core code comes from [ssh2 module](https://github.com/mscdex/ssh2) by Brian White.